 - Disinfect workstations and kitchen counters as well as floor areas at the end of each shift

-- Clean, sanitize and disinfect various sections of the restaurant including kitchen, front of house, dining, cashiering, drinks and utensils stations as well as tables and chairs
+- Clean, sanitize and disinfect various sections of the restaurant including the kitchen, the front of the house, dining, cashiering, drinks and utensils stations as well as tables and chairs

 - Check cleaning equipment to ensure they are in proper working order and monitor supply levels of chemicals and other cleaning materials in the stock room.